top of page

 Cenote Dos Ojos – Explore Underground Wonders

-Cenote Dos Ojos is one of the most fascinating natural attractions in Riviera Maya, especially during the summer when the cool, fresh water offers a refreshing escape from the heat.
+Cenote Dos Ojos is one of the most fascinating natural attractions in the Riviera Maya, especially during the summer when the cool, fresh water offers a refreshing escape from the heat.
 Known for its crystal-clear waters and interconnected cave systems, this cenote is perfect for snorkeling and diving.
 The name "Dos Ojos," meaning "Two Eyes," refers to the two large sinkholes that are connected by a vast underwater passage.

 Boat with people in life jackets watches dolphins in clear blue ocean under partly cloudy sky.
 Boat labeled "DEL MAR."